What is Polkadot?

 |---|---|---|---|

-| Architecture | Relay Chain + Parachains | Hub + Zones | Single Chain + L2s |
+| Architecture | Relay Chain + parachains | Hub + zones | Single chain + L2s |

 | Consensus | NPoS + BABE/GRANDPA | Tendermint BFT | Proof of Stake |

-| Interoperability | XCM (Native) | IBC Protocol | Bridges |
+| Interoperability | XCM, when integrations and destinations support it | IBC Protocol | Bridges |

-| Governance | OpenGov (On-chain) | Per-chain governance | Off-chain + EIPs |
+| Governance | OpenGov (on-chain rule changes) | Per-chain governance | Off-chain + EIPs |

 Pros & Cons of Polkadot